Skip to Main Content

 There is currently no reciprocal access at local law school libraries.

-We will not be offering in-person workshops to fulfill the Upper Level Research and Citation requirement for the Spring 2021 semester.
-However, we recorded some sessions during the Spring and Fall 2020 semesters and are offering 6 synchronous sessions for the Spring 2021 semester via zoom, which will be recorded and posted here.
-You can find information on the website as well as on this guide.
+We are offering several upper level research and citation workshops throughout the semester.
+You can find information on the website.
 Students who need the Upper Level Research Form signed can email the Director of the Law Library, Deborah Heller with information on what session was completed (including in person class sessions, law review training, etc.) your name, and the semester the session was completed.
 Forms will be signed and emailed back as soon as possible.

 You will need to log-in to Media Space with your Pace Portal username and password.